elalecs/laravel-documenter/CONTRIBUTING.md

 # Contributing to Laravel Documenter

-Thank you for your interest in contributing to Laravel Documenter!
+Thank you for your interest in contributing to Laravel Documenter.
 This document provides an overview of the project's architecture and guidelines for extension and contribution.

 ## Project Architecture